harrytruman/elk-ansible/README.md

 ### Logstash
   1. Install JDK and Logstash
-  2. Place template to set listening address and tag Tower logs
+  2. Place template to set listening address and tag AAP logs
   3. Start service; validate Logstash is up and available